Muggleswick: Geography

+History

 Listed in the Boldon Book (1183).—“The Prior holds Muglyngwyc, as is expressed in his charter, as well of the Bishop's favour, as in exchange for Herdewic.
 And in Bishop Hatfield’s survey of c.
 1382, “The Prior holds the manor of Mugliswyk in exchange for the vill of Herdwyk.
 The estate has remained ever since vested in the Church of Durham.”

 There are the ruins of a hunting lodge, or grange, for the Prior of Durham, which is a listed building.
 The monastic grange was built for the priors of Durham by Prior Hugh of Darlington, while he held office between 1258 and 1272, on what is thought to have been the site of an earlier grange.
 The grange lay within a deer park, which Prior Hugh was granted permission to enclose in 1259.
 The buildings of the grange were in use throughout the medieval period; a document of 1464 records that the buildings consisted of a hall, chapel, grange and a dairy.
 The names Priory Farm and Grange Farm testify to the influence of Durham as do the stone remains of the grange including a wall suggesting a three-storey building, described as "impressive" by Pevsner.

 The church (dedicated to All Saints) was built in 1259, probably as part of the grange.
 The present building dates from circa 1869.
 The Mayer tomb in the graveyard was made by the sculptor John Graham Lough.

-In 1663 the so called Muggleswick Plot took place (also referred to as the Derwentdale Plot, and similar to the Farnley Wood Plot).
+In 1663 the so-called Muggleswick Plot took place (also referred to as the Derwentdale Plot, and similar to the Farnley Wood Plot).
 John Ellrington, a servant of Lady Foster of Blanchland, informed the authorities that there were seditious meetings taking place in the area with a plot to overthrow the government, parliament and the church.
 Ellrington implicated over 30 people including some of the gentry.
 The information was false but showed the febrile political situation of the time.
 The plot was taken seriously and Bishop Cosin sent in the militia and nine people were arrested.
 The others escaped.